margo/specification/system-design/app-interoperability/observability.md

 ![Deployment Model - DaemonSet](../figures/System-design-observability-deployment2.drawio.svg)

 For multi-node capable clusters the device owner MUST ensure the communication between applications, and collector, from one node to a collector on a different node is secure.
-> **Action:** Need to research how this is done so we can provide additional information on what is required.

-The device owner MUST NOT use the sidecar deployment model at this time since this requires the pods/containers to have foreknowledge of this deployment model.
+The device owner MUST NOT require the use the sidecar deployment model at this time since this requires the pods/containers to have foreknowledge of this deployment model.

 > **Action:** Some more research needs to be done here.
 If there is a way to do this dynamically without requiring the application developer to include special attributes on their pods then it may be allowed.